How to drink less over Christmas and the New Year

 How to cut down your drinking over Christmas

-Cutting down your intake of alcohol isn't always easy, but there are steps you can take to cut down.
+Cutting down your intake of alcohol isn't always easy, but there are steps you can take to reduce it.

-The Chief Medical Officers' guidelines for both men and women are to drink no more than 14 units a week, which is around six medium glasses of wine or six pints of beer.
+The guidelines for both men and women are to drink no more than 14 units a week - around six medium glasses of wine or six pints of beer.
 If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over three or more days.

 Know your triggers

 Understanding why you drink can help you manage your drinking.
-People, places, times and emotions like feeling sad or happy can also be linked to drinking alcohol.
+People, places, times and emotions - such as feeling sad or happy - can also be linked to drinking alcohol.

 "To succeed in reducing your drinking you may need to break associations.
 For example, if you tend to reach for a drink when you come home from work - or stop work if you're working from home - plan an alternative activity to try to break this link.
 You could go for a walk or read your favourite book instead."